The FBI Has Objected To Every New Detail In The Democratic Memo, Congressman Says

 The FBI and the Department of Justice have raised extensive objections to the release of a Democratic response to a Republican-written memo that criticized the FBI’s Russia investigation, the top Democrat on the House Intelligence Committee said Wednesday, dampening prospects that the rebuttal will ever see the light of day.

-Rep. Adam Schiff, a California Democrat, said officials of the two agencies had “identified everything in the memo that wasn’t already public” as objectionable.
-Schiff said Democrats were negotiating with officials in an effort to persuade them that much of the information contained in the memo should be made public.
+Rep. Adam Schiff, a California Democrat, said officials of the two agencies “identified everything in the memo that wasn’t already public” as objectionable.
+Schiff said Democrats were negotiating with officials in an effort to persuade them that much of the information should be made public.
 But he was uncertain those negotiations would be successful.

 “What I don’t know is what authority the FBI and DOJ have been given” by the White House to negotiate the memo’s release, he said during a breakfast meeting with reporters.
 “In other words, when we reach agreement with the FBI, is that the end of the matter?
 Or will the White House still put a veto on it?”